-Concern for the well-being of children is the cornerstone of Compassion International’s ministry.
+Concern for the well-being of children is the cornerstone of our ministry.
 We do everything within our power to ensure that no harm comes to any child registered in our program and to protect our children from any form of child abuse or exploitation.

 Therefore, consider these guidelines during your visit:

-1. A certified Compassion representative will accompany visitors at all times during any visit.
+- A certified Compassion representative will accompany visitors at all times during any visit.

-3. Visitors may not stay overnight with children, whether in a staff member's home or elsewhere.
+- Visitors may not stay overnight with children, whether in a staff member's home or elsewhere.

-5. Visitors should show respect to the children they meet.
+- Visitors should show respect to the children they meet.
 They should avoid flirting, unwelcome flattery, or making suggestive comments.

-6. Visitors will be educated on how to be culturally sensitive in expressing affection to their sponsored child.
+- Visitors will be educated on how to be culturally sensitive in expressing affection to their sponsored child.

-7. Visitors may not give any personal contact information to a sponsored child and may not ask or record a sponsored child's personal contact information.
+- Visitors may not give any personal contact information to a sponsored child and may not ask or record a sponsored child's personal contact information.